 - The event schedule

 Conferences are often expensive to attend, so when considering one, you want to be absolutely certain that you’re making the right decision.

 2. Set specific objectives

-As with any other lead generation initiative, you’ll need to set clear objectives that you can later use to assess your performance and the quality of the event.
+As with any other local lead generation initiative, you’ll need to set clear objectives that you can later use to assess your performance and the quality of the event.